 Most of us will acknowledge what a great addition a much-loved pet is to our household and the multiple benefits they bring, particularly to older people.
 However, if you have an elderly relative who is starting to struggle with caring for their pet, you may be wondering what resources there are that may be able to help take the strain.

-Quality of Life
+Quality of life

-Sense of Purpose
+Sense of purpose

 Pets bring a real sense of purpose into the lives of elderly people, especially as they reach the time of life when they are becoming more dependent on help from family, friends or designated carers.
 Pets can be a valuable distraction from poor health and, in the case of a canine companion, can provide the person with the motivation they may need to get out and about, thereby sidestepping a decline into a more sedentary lifestyle.

-Care at Home and Animals
+Care at home and animals

-If your relative is looking for a new pet, try and persuade them to go for an older animal.
+If an older person has recently lost a pet and is looking for a new animal companion, try and persuade them to go for an older animal.
 Puppies and kittens are adorable, but they can be a lot of work.

 When it comes to shopping for pet supplies, it is a good idea to bulk-buy on the internet, and have heavy items such as dog food delivered straight to the door.
 This frees up time for your relative to spend with their elderly care companion, pursuing hobbies or visiting friends and family, rather than worrying about getting to the pet shop or supermarket.

 Call us for expert live-in care advice